abingdonpta/abingdonpta/content/posts/2022-09-08 Cardinal Courier/index.md

 The Abingdon Cardinal took a field trip to the Arlington County Fair last month and was in awe of seeing Abingdon’s prize-winning okra, banana peppers, mint, basil, tomatoes, and zinnia!

-{{< photohalfcentertoc src="images/IMG_1248.jpg" alt="The Abingdon Cardinal at the Arlington County Fair with prize-winning plants from Abingdon's garden" >}}
+{{< photohalftoc  class="halfcenter" src="images/IMG_1248.jpg" alt="The Abingdon Cardinal at the Arlington County Fair with prize-winning plants from Abingdon's garden" >}}